 Next up it is time for breakfast.
 Walk over to Dooby’s.
-This is a bit of a Baltimore institution.
+Doobys is one of the best known Mt Vernon Baltimore restaurants and a bit of a Baltimore institution.
 Grab one of their breakfast sandwiches and a caramel miso latte!
-Dooby’s moves to a Korean menu come lunchtime but you can see the influence at breakfast.
+Dooby’s Baltimore moves to a Korean menu come lunchtime but you can see the influence at breakfast.

 Spend the rest of the morning/lunch exploring Mount Vernon.
 Visit the Washington Monument and the Peabody Institute.
 If you’re still feeling full add in the Walters Art Museum.

-Then move on to a late lunch at Mount Vernon Market Place.
-There are multiple marketplaces in Baltimore and this is one of the more modern options.
+Then move on to a late lunch at Mt Vernon Market Place.
+There are multiple city food marketplaces in Baltimore and Mt Vernon Marketplace one of the more modern options.
 There are 14 different traders and you can try everything from Korean bibimbap to poutine to Ethiopian coffee.

-For more food adventures, hop in a cab and head to Lexington Street Market.
-Lexington Street Market is the home of Faidley’s – famed for their crab cakes.
-Having visited and enjoyed a crab cake there I can say their reputation is well earnt.
-The crab cakes are packed with large delicious chunks of crab.
-Often “cakes” are more about potatoes and other ingredients.
-These are virtually pure crab and worth a visit!
+For more food experiences in Baltimore, hop in a cab and head to Lexington Street Market.
+Lexington Market is the home of Faidley’s – famed for their crab cakes.
+Having visited Faidley’s Baltimore and enjoyed a crab cake there I can say their reputation is well earnt.

 Start your day with breakfast at the Blue Moon Café.
 Their signature dish is the Captain Crunch French Toast – be sure to order it with the berries and cream for a delicious breakfast and good pic for Instagram.
 Save your caffeine intake for the next stop.

-After your toast walk down to 3 Beans coffee.
-They roast their own beans and have excellent coffee.
-Once finished walk down to the American Visionary Art Museum for a quirky and unique museum experience and for some photo opportunities.
+After your Blue Moon Cafe french toast walk down to 3 Beans coffee.
+3 Beans roast their own beans and have excellent coffee.
+Once you have finished your coffee walk down to the American Visionary Art Museum for a quirky and unique museum experience and for some photo opportunities.

 Love taking photos?
 Check out my post on the 10 Most Instagrammable Baltimore Tourist Attractions.

-Start this mid afternoon.
-Head to Broadway Market which is in the heart of the Fell’s Point area.
-This is the place for Pierogi.
+Start this tour mid-afternoon.
+Head to Broadway Market which is in the heart of the Fell’s Point Baltimore area.
+Broadway Market is the place for Pierogi.
 I suggest you order the mix.
 This will be 3 types of pierogi: just cheese, potato and cheese and mushroom and cabbage.
 6 pierogi in total.
 You definitely want the bacon on the top.

-Very close by is the lovely Pitango which has outdoor seating on the harbour.
+Very close by in Fells Point is the lovely Pitango which has outdoor seating on the harbour.
 This is a perfect spot for a coffee and a sweet treat.